Ssemagulu Royal Museum: Collection

-The museum has a varied collection of artefacts, Sculptures and Murals that depict the folklore and heritage of Buganda Kingdom.
+The museum has a varied collection of artefacts, sculptures and murals that depict the folklore and heritage of the Buganda Kingdom.
 In addition, the history of pre and post independence is documented still through sculpture and more artefacts.
 The museum also collects, restores and curates items that may be considered part of Uganda's history for example the car that belonged to Benedicto Kiwanuka, the first post-independence Prime Minister of Uganda as well as that which belonged to Sir Andrew Cohen, Governor of the Uganda Protectorate from 1952 to 1957.

 Being a place that is frequented by students for educational purposes, the museum intends to use film in its collection as part of its instructional tools for visitors in the future.